Document Structure

 }

-A compound document MUST NOT include more than one resource object for each type and id pair.
+A compound document SHOULD NOT include more than one resource object for each type and id pair.

 Note: In a single document, you can think of the type and id as a composite key that uniquely references resource objects in another part of the document.